cheesuscrisp/cheeble/README.md

 - [Return YouTube Dislikes](https://www.returnyoutubedislike.com/) - returns the dislike counter on YouTube.
 It isn't perfect, but comes quite close.

 ## Android:
+### Legal:
 - [F-Droid](https://f-droid.org/) - Free and Open Source Repository for Android Apps.
 Great resource for finding safe, and free apps for almost any purpose.
 - [Droid-ify](https://f-droid.org/en/packages/com.looker.droidify/) - alternate frontend for F-Droid app for android.
 Select the 3 buttons (top right) > Repositories > Enable F-Droid, IzzyOnDroid, microG.
+- [FFupdater](https://github.com/Tobi823/ffupdater) - get privacy friendly browsers for android.
+- [link-eye](https://f-droid.org/en/packages/kuesji.link_eye.fdroid/) - great manager for people who have multiple browsers/compartmentalize their browsing.
+- [infinity for reddit](https://f-droid.org/en/packages/ml.docilealligator.infinityforreddit/) - best reddit alternate client so far.
+Highly recommend - disable "Save Scrolled Position in HOME" in Miscellaneous, make post feed preview max resolution in Miscellaneous 9999999 (max value), enable all options in post history.
+- [LibreTube](https://f-droid.org/en/packages/com.github.libretube/) - alternate youtube frontend, no ads, no ties to google.
+No YouTube Account, you can save your subscriptions by importing from google, and exporting to the app while being logged into Piped.

+### Piracy:
 - [Mobilism](https://forum.mobilism.org/) - has modded apks for android apps
 - [r/Piracy list](https://www.reddit.com/r/Piracy/wiki/megathread/mobile_apps_and_repos#wiki_.25BA_android_cracked.2Fmodded_app_markets_.26amp.3B_repos) - list of sites to use for mobile apps.
 - [YouTube Vanced Repo (archive)](https://mirror.codebucket.de/vanced/api/v1/apks/v17.03.38/) - Choose version (if you don't know what either means, click nonroot).
 Then you need 3 files.
 1 from architecture, 1 from language and 1 from theme.
 I personally use black, and english.
 For architecture, if you don't know then download [cpu-z](https://play.google.com/store/apps/details?id=com.cpuid.cpu_z) and check architecture.
 After downloading all 3 files, download [Split APK installer](https://f-droid.org/en/packages/com.aefyr.sai.fdroid/) and choose the 3 files you downloaded, after choosing Install > Internal File Picker.
 Download [microG](https://apt.izzysoft.de/fdroid/repo/com.mgoogle.android.gms_22022001.apk) to sign in.
 Alternately, you can use different apps such as [NewPipe](https://f-droid.org/en/packages/org.schabi.newpipe/) or [LibreTube](https://github.com/libre-tube/LibreTube/releases), OR you can wait for [ReVanced](https://github.com/revanced).
+- [Youtube ReVanced](https://nightly.link/XDream8/revanced-creator/workflows/Build/main) - YouTube ReVanced apks built by [XDream8](https://github.com/XDream8) using [revanced-creator](https://github.com/XDream8/revanced-creator).
+Also has modded YT-music, Spotify and Reddit.
+- [xManager](https://github.com/xManager-v2/xManager-Spotify) - free spotify premium. need to delete cache and force stop, then relaunch after first start after install.
+(Rewarded Ads are optional and can be disabled in the settings).